- Home

 Side effects of surgery for brain cancer

-Although the risk is small, you may develop an infection at the surgical site.
+Infection | Although the risk is small, you may develop an infection at the wound site.
 This can usually be treated with antibiotics.
-A small number of people may need surgery to have the wound cleaned out.
+A small number of people may need surgery to have the wound cleaned out and possibly the bone flap removed.
+Another surgery will usually be done later on to replace the missing area, for safety and to look natural. |

-This is a rare but serious side effect.
-You’ll have a CT scan or MRI the day after surgery to check for any bleeding or swelling.
+Bleeding | This is a rare but serious side effect.
+You will have a CT or MRI scan the day after surgery to check for any bleeding or swelling. |

-Surgery can cause swelling.
-This swelling increases the pressure inside the skull (intracranial pressure).
-Your medical team will monitor the swelling and try to reduce it.
+Swelling | Surgery can cause swelling in the brain, which increases the pressure inside the skull (intracranial pressure).
+Your medical team will monitor the swelling and try to reduce it with medicines. |

-You may continue to feel confused and dizzy, and have speech problems, weakness and seizures.
-You and your family or carers may be surprised that you may feel worse than before the surgery and worry that you aren’t recovering well.
-These side effects are normal and often improve with time.
+Other side effects | You may continue to feel confused and dizzy, have speech problems, weakness in parts of the body and seizures.
+You and your family or carers may be surprised that you may feel worse than before the surgery and worry that you are not recovering well.
+These side effects are normal and often improve with time. |

 Rehabilitation

-A range of therapies can speed up recovery or show you ways to manage any changes.
-These therapies are known as rehabilitation.
-At first, you may have some rehabilitation therapies in the hospital or in a rehabilitation facility.
-You may be given equipment to use at home.
-Once you return home, you can continue to access these therapies as an outpatient.
+At first, you may have some rehabilitation therapies in the hospital or a rehabilitation facility.
+Once you return home, you can continue rehabilitation therapies as an outpatient.

 More resources